-The Sahtu Land Use Plan is legally binding and incorporates many of the key themes set out in the Great Bear Lake watershed management plan.
+The Sahtu Land Use Plan is legally binding on all parties and incorporates many of the key themes set out in the Great Bear Lake Watershed Management Plan.
+The Sahtu Biosphere Reserve stewardship plan is based on the Sahtu Land Use Plan and the Great Bear Lake Watershed Management Plan and will be implemented accordingly and amended as need be, under the leadership of the Stewardship Committee.